jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/create%2C_update%7Ccreating_or_updating_a_list_of_synonyms%7C5.md

-Use this API to create or to update a list of synonyms
+Use this API to create or to update a list of synonyms.

 **Requirement:** OpenSearchServer v1.5